conradludgate/tree/README.md

 ### Specifying Handles

-Handlers in this package work similarly to how the [https://golang.org/pkg/net/http/#Handler](net/http Handlers) work.
+Handlers in this package work similarly to how the [net/http Handlers](https://golang.org/pkg/net/http/#Handler) work.

-To specify a handle, we can simply use the [http://godoc.org/github.com/conradludgate/tree#Handle](Handle) or [http://godoc.org/github.com/conradludgate/tree#HandleFunc](HandleFunc) methods.
+To specify a handle, we can simply use the [Handle](http://godoc.org/github.com/conradludgate/tree#Handle) or [HandleFunc](http://godoc.org/github.com/conradludgate/tree#HandleFunc) methods.
 These take in a file extention, as a string, and a Handler.

 All the built in file handles come with a simple method to enable them on the extention handler, such as `tree.HandleJSON(nil)` instead of `tree.HandleFunc(tree.JSON, tree.HandlerJSON)`